Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and

 where $K_d$ is the drained bulk modulus, $\varepsilon_v = \text{trace}\left(\tensorTwo{\varepsilon}\right)$ is the volumetric strain, and $\phi_0$ and $p_0$ are the reference porosity and fluid pressure respectively.
 In Eq.~\eqref{eq:phidef}, $p$ is the averaged fluid pressure, computed as:

 In oedometric conditions and a constant total stress state, from Terzaghi's principle (Eq.~\eqref{eq:terz_princ}) we have $d\sigma_z = \alpha\, dp$ and

 with $C_m$ is the vertical uniaxial compressibility.
 In this case, the mass balance is decoupled from the linear momentum balance and can be solved in advance, providing a pressure field acting as an external body load for the structural problem.
-Even though this assumption is not guaranteed for the reservoir application considered in the present work, at the (large) space and time scale of interest coupling is weak and a one-way coupled approach, where Eqs.~\eqref{eq:mass_bal} are solved first for all the fluid species and the averaged pressure of Eq.~\eqref{eq:pfluid} is then introduced into Eq.~\eqref{eq:governing_eqs}, is fully warranted, see for instance \cite{gambolati2000importance, zoccarato2016data, teatini20143d, castelletto2013geological, castelletto2013compartmentalization, castelletto2013multiphysics}.